trend206/dsp3/docs/source/index.rst

 Welcome to DSP3
 ===============

-A Python 3 client for Trend Micro's Deep Security Platform.
+A fantastic Python 3 client for Trend Micro's Deep Security Platform.

 Installation